Welcome to Hen Harriers - Year 3!

 Miss Freeman, Mrs Curry and Mrs Hutchinson.

-Our new English topic for the summer term is Jack and the Beanstalk.
+Our new English topic for the summer half term is 'The Canal'.
 Below there are some resources provided to help support you at home with homework or anytime you would like to practise the story map to show your family.

 Also, we are still looking for pen licences to give out!
 So please practise your joined up handwriting with consistent capital letters (CL) and full stops (FS)